One of the most frequently asked questions we are asked is: "Is your clothing standard sizing?"

 - We don't have a 'generic' size chart and you will need to check the measurements on each item

-- We provide the actual garment measurements for each item in our store.
+- We provide the actual garment measurements (unless noted) for each individual item in our store.
 We strongly recommend using these measurements to help determine your size.

 - When we receive a new garment, we measure each size by laying the garment flat and then doubling the result to obtain the total